ryandionenatan/PrivateStream/README.md

 # PrivateStream

 PrivateStream is a web-based streaming service designed to provide secure access to content.
-By incorporating token validation, the system ensures that only authenticated users can stream content, effectively safeguarding private content on the platform.
+By incorporating token validation, the system ensures that only authenticated users can stream content, safeguarding private content on the platform.

 ## Features